LazyRam/CSGO-PRACallmaps/README.md

 ##
 ### Patch Notes

-### 7.22.19
+### 11.10.19
-- added patch notes
+- added Crosshair Color Changer on 7,8,9,0 with supporting -,= keys
-- added 1 more dust2 flash for t and ct fctmbw -flash ct mid from B window
+- added  HOW TO USE: Crosshair Color Changer
-- fixed up dust2 smoke and flash code for easier understanding -no more starting at 0
+- cleaned up some code

 ### 11.4.19
 - added HOW TO USE: Nade Positions/Linup